 Frankly, if you can say it in words, and no tags.
 Do it.
 Or use simple speech tags.

-But if you want to enliven your dialog, alternatives may be necessary.
+But if you want to enliven your dialog, alternatives may be better.

 John and I developed this list as a handy tool for when we were looking for something more expressive.
-This is a tool John and I have used for years.
+John and I have used this list for years.

 We love it.
 When we are looking for just the right word, we simply pull out our list.
 We’ve divided it into categories to make it easier.